Seabed Activities

 Deep-sea blob sculpin, yellow Picasso sponges, white ruffle sponge (1317 meters) (NOAA Photo Library)

-Under customary international law, and as reflected in the Law of the Sea Convention (LOSC), different legal regimes manage seabed activities.
+Under customary international law, and as reflected in the Law of the Sea Convention (LOSC), different legal regimes apply to seabed activities.
 These regimes govern activities in various seabed zones, including the continental shelf, which is subject to the jurisdiction of coastal nations, and the Area, which lies beyond the limits of national jurisdiction.
-The LOSC provides the legal framework for the regimes governing seabed activities such as mineral development and the laying of cables and pipelines.
+The LOSC provides the legal framework for the regimes governing seabed activities such as mineral development and the laying of submarine cables and pipelines.
 The International Seabed Authority (ISA) offsite link, established under LOSC, facilitates international cooperation in the management of mineral development in the Area.
 For the United States, the Deep Seabed Hard Mineral Resources Act, administered by NOAA, governs the deep seabed mining activities of U.S. entities.
-Placement of submarine cables also may be administered by NOAA, through its National Marine Sanctuaries program, if cable placement is proposed within a marine sanctuary.
-However, regardless of what seabed activity is planned, management of the continental shelf begins with defining the limits of a nation’s continental shelf.
-The Commission on the Limits of the Continental Shelf offsite link, established under the LOSC, facilitates international cooperation in recognizing the seaward limit of those coastal nations' continental shelves that extend beyond the 200 nautical mile Exclusive Economic Zone.
-In the United States, an interagency taskforce is defining the extent of the U.S. continental shelf.
+Laying of submarine cables also may be subject to regulation by NOAA, through its National Marine Sanctuaries program, if cable placement is proposed within a national marine sanctuary.

-Additional reference information regarding the three primary seabed management activities, Mineral Development and Delineation of the Seaward Limit, are identified below.
+Additional reference information regarding two seabed management activities -- mineral development and delineation of the seaward limit of the continental shelf -- are identified below.

 Mineral Development on the Seabed

-The International Seabed Authority (ISA) offsite link, established under the LOSC, facilities international cooperation in the management of mineral development in the Area.
-For the United States, the Deep Seabed Hard Mineral Resources Act, administered by NOAA, governs the deep seabed mining activities of U.S. entities.
+The International Seabed Authority (ISA) offsite link, established under the LOSC, facilitates international cooperation in managing mineral development in the Area.
+For the United States, the Deep Seabed Hard Mineral Resources Act, administered by NOAA, governs the deep seabed mining activities of U.S. citizens.

 U.S. statutes and regulations